-CT scans are used to create a 3D model of the patient's knee for pre-surgical planning.
+CT scans are used to create a 3D model of the patient's hip or knee for pre-surgical planning.
 In the operating theatre, your surgeon follows the personalised surgical plan while preparing the bone for the joint implant.
 The Mako robotic arm guides the consultant within pre-defined areas which prevent them from moving outside planned areas, avoiding the removal of healthy bone tissue.

 As the surgeon uses the robotic arm to resurface the knee or hip joint for the placement of implants, the robotic arm uses real-time feedback to guide the surgeon's movements enabling a high degree of precision and accuracy in placing implants.